Florida Milestone Inspections & Reserve Studies: FAQs

 - Load-bearing walls

 - Primary structural members

 - Primary structural systems as those defined in s.
 627.706

-The purpose is for attesting to life safety and adequacy of structural components, and to the extent reasonably possible, determine the general structural condition of the building and any necessary maintenance, repair, or replacement of structural components.
+The purpose is for attesting to the life safety and adequacy of structural components, and to the extent reasonably possible, determining the general structural condition of the building and any necessary maintenance, repair, or replacement of structural components.
 The inspection is NOT to determine if the existing building is in compliance with building or fire safety codes.

 If no signs of substantial structural deterioration during visual inspection, Phase 2 is not required.